Tue, Apr. 3rd, 2012, 07:57 pm

 Hello and welcome!
 Friend me and I'll be happy to friend you back!

-After many years of active duty, I am poking a toe outside the fannish closet.
+After many years in the military, I am poking a toe outside the fannish closet.
 I work for the feds these days so I am still pretty much a closeted fan.

 I don't post often, but I do keep my fanfic here:SupernaturalX-MenThe Sentinel